Omycron83/Notes/Life-Meta/How to build wealth.md

 - Spend another 20 hours with friends or hobbies, dedicated
 - Minimize all other activities
 - Change positions every 2 years, and try to aim for a substantial increase in technical specialization or responsibility
-- Highlight improvements to superiors and demand pay raises
+- Highlight improvements to superiors and demand pay raises annually
+	- Make sure to work hard, and get paid for it

 ## The investing: